gitaleksksks/astroid/README.md

-# astroid
+# Development
-Visual construction of an astroid with a given radius in a Cartesian coordinate system by rolling an inscribed circle
+Developed in the C++ language in a development environment «Embarcadero RAD Studio».